 If you need help with making your application, watch the video below:

-6. Collecting the licence
+6. Receiving the renewed licence and badge

 How much will a new licence cost me?